RaThorat/RaThorat/README.md

 - 👋 Hi, I am a data scientist with experience in the healthcare and research sectors.
 - 👀 I’m interested in Data science, Healthcare and Research sector, Funding, Subsidies, Project management, Dutch Higher education, Doctoral research
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- -

 <!---
 RaThorat/RaThorat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.